PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 Even though we didn't add a `\0` to the end of our string, C added it for us (or C checked the the value was not a "null" value, we'll see what null is in a second).

 # Addresses
-We can make a variable that holds an address number to some piece of memory.
+We can make a variable that holds an "address number" to a block of memory.
+We call variables that hodl a memeory address "pointers" or address variables.

 Change your code to the following.